23 Lord of the Rings Locations You Can’t Miss in New Zealand

 17. Twelve Mile Delta

-This campsite location on the banks of Lake Wakatipu is the location where Frodo, Sam and Gollum watch the battle between Faramir’s rangers and the Oliphaunts, as well as the scene where Sam and Gollum talk about: “PO-TA-TOES: boil ’em, mash ’em, stick ’em in a stew!”
+This campsite located on the banks of Lake Wakatipu is the location where Frodo, Sam and Gollum watch the battle between Faramir’s rangers and the Oliphaunts, as well as the scene where Sam and Gollum talk about: “PO-TA-TOES: boil ’em, mash ’em, stick ’em in a stew!”
+For more information, see Lord of the Rings Locations in Queenstown.

 Location: From Queenstown, take the Queenstown-Glenorchy Road for 10km to the Twelve Mile Delta Campsite.
 The location is on the Bob’s Cove Track.
 Otago, South Island.